anvil-src/anvil-core/README.md

-# Alfred
+# Anvil

+Anvil is a tool for the real craftsmen to build its own tools.

-Alfred tries to be a framework for building command line applications to automate tedious tasks like apps or gems releasing process.
+Anvil tries to be a framework for building command line applications to automate tedious tasks like apps or gems releasing process.
 Pull request updating, etc.